SFDO-Community-Sprints/ngo-ai-prompts/README.md

 # Sprint (March 17 & 18 2025):
 ## Project Team & Accomplishments
    Add details here - what you did, links to docs if there are any, etc.
-   - Created Excel Template for easy of adding additional persona/scenarios
+   - Created Excel Template for ease of adding additional persona/scenarios
    - Started creating Salesforce data model to create AI Prompts
    - Started working on the Salesforce build - Templates, objects, etc...